Garda Panteri: Wartime

-The unit participated in many operations, namely the 'Corridor of Life' (Operation Corridor) and the capture of Tinja and Smoluća.
+The unit participated in many operations, namely Operation Corridor and the capture of Tinja and Smoluća.
 Other engagements included Zvornik, Brčko, Majevica, Posavina, Bratunac, Ozren, Sarajevo, Kupres and Bihać.

 The unit was famous, receiving volunteers from neighbouring Montenegro.
-In total, the unit suffered 106 dead and around 750 wounded fighters, with the loss of commander Branko Pantelić, who was killed in an ambush while fighting in Majevica on 4 September 1992.
+In total, the unit suffered 106 dead and around 750 wounded fighters, with the most notable loss being of commander Branko "Panter" Pantelić, who was killed in an ambush while fighting in Majevica on September 4, 1992.

-In 1993, turbo-folk singer Rodoljub Roki Vulović released an album titled Panteri, commemorating the achievements of the unit, including tracks such as "Panteri", "Mauzer" and "Panteru za sjećanje".
+In 1993, turbo-folk singer Roki Vulović released an album titled Panteri, commemorating the achievements of the unit, including tracks such as "Panteri", "Mauzer" and "Panteru za sjećanje".

-In 1994, the 1st Krajina Corps of the VRS, along with the Garda Panteri, launched an offensive in Bosanska Krajina.
-The objective of the offensive was to break the 5th Corps and to take control Bosanska Krajina.
+In 1994, the 1st Krajina Corps of the Army of Republika Srpska, along with the Garda Panteri, launched an offensive in Bosanska Krajina, named Operation Breza '94, with the objective being to break the 5th Corps and to take control of the region.
 The offensive failed, and ended with 20 square kilometers previously held by the Serbs was captured by the ARBiH.
 80 Serbs were killed in the battle while another 10 were captured.
+Other commanders were Ljubisa "Mauzer" Savic and Ljubisa "Ljuti" Lazic.